-The Navy on Guam is a Large Quantity Generator (LQG) (40 CFR 262.34 [d], [e], and [f]) of hazardous wastes with USEPA identification handler number GU5170022680.
+The Navy on Guam is a Large Quantity Generator (40 CFR 262.34 [d], [e], and [f]) of hazardous wastes with USEPA identification handler number GU5170022680.
 Disposal of Navy hazardous waste is arranged through DRMO and performed by its' licensed contractors.
 DRMO maintains all required hazardous waste documentation and contracts with licensed contractors for proper off-island disposal of the waste at permitted facilities (Navy 2007).
-The Navy has various waste accumulation points as designated in its approved HWMP.
-The locations of these waste accumulation points are depicted in Figure 17.1-13.